 PHYS 120.
-Principles of Physics I
+Principles of Science and Mathematics Group 1 course Physics I

 Includes laboratory.
 An introductory calculus-based course covering fundamental concepts of physics including: momentum, energy, conservation laws, particle interactions, Newton's laws, oscillations, orbits and planetary motion.
 Laboratory sessions will provide a hands-on opportunity to explore the concepts of physics.
 This course is designed for students majoring in the sciences and mathematics and those in pre-professional programs in health sciences, medicine, engineering and teaching.
 Prerequisite or co-requisite: MATH 136 or MATH 151.